Artisan-Lab/Rust-SGNN/README.md

 ## Model Implementation

-The SGNN model is implemented in `model.py`.
-Bipartite Graph Match is implemented  in baseline.py.
-Gemini is implemented  in Gemini.py.
+The SGNN model is implemented in `SGNN.py`.

 Run the following code to train the model:

 ```
-python model.py
+python train.py
 ```

 After training, run the following code to evaluate the model:

 ```
-python consume_time.py
+python eval.py
 ```